HumanCellAtlas/dcp-community/charters/PM/charter.md

 ### Project Lead

 When a DCP charter is approved, the community explictly delegates authority and leadership for a specific project and its scope to a **Project Lead**.
-The **Project Lead** is responsible for clearly defining and communicating the long-term vision and direction of the project.
+The **Project Lead** is responsible for clearly defining and communicating the long-term vision and direction of their project.

 Similar to [Mozilla module owners](https://www.mozilla.org/en-US/about/governance/policies/module-ownership/), **Project Leads** are never *tyrants*.
 They are chartered to make decisions for their DCP project with input from the community and in the best interests of the community.